RobotLocomotion/spartan/setup/docker/README.md

 # Spartan inside Docker

+## Disclaimer (not supported for public use)

+This is a project repository for robotics research and applications using [Drake](https://drake.mit.edu/) and [Director](https://github.com/RobotLocomotion/director).
+This repository is meant as an internal tool for the Robot Locomotion Group. **It contains private submodules and is not supported for external use**.

 ## Quickstart

 The following is all of the steps to build spartan with docker from a fresh Ubuntu installation: